mongodb/docs/source/reference/configuration-options.rst

    *Form:* <setname>/<seed-host1>,<host2>:<port>

    Use this setting to configure replication with replica sets.
-Specify a :term:`setname` as an argument to this set.
+Specify a replica set name as an argument to this set.
 All hosts must have the same set name.
 You can add one or more "seed" hosts to one or more host in the set to initiate the cluster.
 Use the following form: ::